eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

     to existing users?
 -->

-- Trying to use the `html-charts` formatter without having `TIMING` on will produce the following error as it is only useful for performance analyses:
+- Trying to use the `html-rule-performance` formatter without having `TIMING` on will produce the following error as it is only useful for performance analyses:
 ```
-node ../eslint/bin/eslint.js . --format html-charts -o ESLintDashboard.html
+node ../eslint/bin/eslint.js . --format html-rule-performance -o ESLintDashboard.html

 Oops!
 Something went wrong! :(